 For four-season regions, try seasonal t-shirt rotation.
 Off-season tees can rest in a labeled box.
 It protects fabric and declutters your closet fast.

-still, acclimate care, If your climate is veritably dry or sticky.
-Dry heat can fade colors briskly, while moisture can encourage mildew.
+Still, take extra care if your climate is very dry or humid.
+Dry heat can fade colors quickly, while moisture can encourage mildew.
 Air and completely dry shirts before storing.

 The 9 rules I live by